How to Prepare for Pregnancy Three Months Before

 Taking a daily prenatal multivitamin three months ahead of conception is a good rule of thumb.
-This way you can ensure that your body has the essential nutrients that both you and your baby need from the very start.
-For example, if you have 400mg of folic acid (found in most leading prenatal vitamins) in your body at least 1 month before and during pregnancy, it can help reduce the risk of major birth defects to your baby’s brain and spine.
+Vitamins that prepare you for pregnancy can help ensure that your body has essential nutrients that both you and your baby need from the very start.
+Look for prenatal supplements that have iron, vitamin C, calcium, and other key nutrients such as:

 How to Prepare for Pregnancy Two Months Before

 It’s no surprise that eating healthy helps with getting pregnant.
 A well-balanced pre-pregnancy diet is important to supply the nutrients necessary for your body to grow, replace worn-out tissue, and provide energy—all key factors in making a baby.
 So, load up on fruits, veggies, whole grains, and lean proteins.
 Try to boost your consumption of nutrients like folate, iron, and calcium.
 And do your best to limit foods that are high in sugar and fat.
 Try not to overdo a good thing and stress yourself out.
 Moderation is everything when you’re preparing for pregnancy.